gaslight/posts/posts/2013-07-18-why-we-wrote-a-blog.md

 It's now really easy for anyone on the team to suggest a change.
 It's open source, after all.
 Make a change, submit a pull request.
 Bam!

+### Data

+We're no longer beholden to the Tumblr API, we own all of our data now.
+We like to mix Google Analytics data with author data, which is notoriously missing from the Tumblr API.
+Now, we can attach that and any other arbitrary data we want to!
+Did this post generate a lead?
+Let's track that!

 ### Engagement

 We have a ton of great content on the blog and podcast.
 I want to learn how to make it more useful to move around and see related posts.
 I can do that now.
+Not to mention, we can roll out and define our own search functionality to increase that engagement.
 I could even do some A/B testing with something like [Vanity][vanity], too!

 ### Redirection